 - It depends from where we get the documents.
 Articles sent electronically are mostly here within 1-3 days.
 Books sent by South African National Library Courier Services (Gauteng province) take a maximum of 5 days.
 Books from CSIR and UP branch libraries take a maximum of 2 days.
 Books & articles sent by post from other libraries outside Gauteng province take 2-3 weeks.
 Books from overseas libraries take 4-5 weeks.
 It does however depend on the availability of the book.

 How long do I keep the books?

 - The maximum loan period for books is 3 months.
 Most libraries will issue a book for 6 weeks with one renewal for another 6 weeks.

 Lending period for books requested internationally is 1 week.

 Will I have to pay for documents requested via Interlending?

 - National interlibrary loan services are free to all users who qualify for the services.
-For International requests, departments are responsible for payment of documents received.
-All users pay R150 per international article and R200 plus postage for books requested internationally.
+For International requests, charges may apply and departments are responsible for payment of documents received.

 Will I have to pay a fine on an interlending item that is overdue?